yl-dan/pdf-attachment-dispatcher/README.md

 - The monitoring callback is fire-and-forget.
 Its failures are logged and swallowed, so a monitoring outage never turns a delivered email into a reported error.
-- A webhook URL is itself a credential — unauthenticated by default, and anyone holding it can inject events.
+- A webhook URL is itself a credential: unauthenticated by default, and anyone holding it can inject events.
 It belongs in Script Properties, not in source control.